ArseniiShirokov/hacker-sounds/README.md

 ## Installation

-Run `code --install-extension mattogodoy.ritmica`
+Run `code --install-extension danjiii.ritmica`

-or search [Ritmica](https://marketplace.visualstudio.com/items?itemName=mattogodoy.ritmica) in Extensions Marketplace.
+or search [Ritmica](https://marketplace.visualstudio.com/items?itemName=danjiii.ritmica) in Extensions Marketplace.

 ## How to use